 So, what makes a name more Canadian?
 Well, it’d be stereotypical to assume that Canadians name their babes after hockey players and maple trees (maybe offensive too?
 Though Maple is actually an ADORABLE baby girl name).
 Where are all the Gords, Grahams, Darcys, and Lornes?
 Those trends got left behind decades ago.

-Canada is the third-largest country in the world, and its naming trends go hand-in-hand with the United States.
+Canada is the second-largest country in the world, and its naming trends go hand-in-hand with the United States.
 From Yukon to Nova Scotia and all the provinces in between, you’ll find their MOST popular names often correspond with the ones from the US.

 We’ve taken up the task to find the most popular names in Canada and compared them to naming trends in the United States to see just how close they rank.